-If you own a C-Corporation, you must report your business income and expense activity on IRS Form 1120.
-If you have a calendar year reporting period, your corporate tax return is due on April 15th (Note this was changed from March 15 starting with the FY2016 tax year).
+If you are a C-Corporation owner, then you must report business income and expense activity on IRS Form 1120.
+If your business has a reporting period that matches up with the calendar year, your corporate tax return is due on April 15.
+(Note this was changed from March 15 starting with the FY2016 tax year)

 …If all of this is hard to follow, don’t worry.

 Let Insogna CPA’s tax experts handle your C-Corp returns and make the complexity of corporate taxes simple again.